 Router(config)#interface dialer 1 Router(config-if)#encapsulation ppp Router(config-if)#ip address negotiated Router(config-if)#dialer pool 1 Router(config-if)#ppp authentication chap callin Router(config-if)#ppp chap hostname MYUSERNAME Router(config-if)#ppp chap password SECRET

 We also configured the dialer interface to use CHAP authentication with username ‘MYUSERNAME’ and ‘MYSECRET’ as password.
-Not all ISPs will require authentication but if required, this is how to do it.
+Not all ISPs will require authentication, but this is how to do it if required.

 Now we will configure the ATM interface: